We are no longer providing feeders or breeding stock and have scaled back our production of pork for 2018.

 Scroll down for additional information and pricing details.

 Berkshire pork, also referred to as the "Kobe" beef of pork, is the most highly sought after pork in the world.
 Renowned for its richness, texture, and heavy marbling, Berkshire pork looks and tastes like no other.
 It has a darker, richer color; is juicier, more tender and has an overall depth of flavor unlike commodity pork.

 While "meat quality" genetics certainly play an important role in growing hogs for market, there also appears to be a crucial link between a pig’s diet and the flavor of the pork.
 Most industrially raised pigs live on concrete and survive on corn and soybeans.
 However, ours here at Primrose Dale are humanely raised on dirt with plenty of pasture grass hay.
-They are supplemented with oats and a grain feed mix from a local mill along with vegetables and fruit from our garden, as well as whey from our goats when available.
+They are supplemented with oats and a grain feed mix from a local mill along with vegetables and fruit from our garden.
 Since we eat the pork we raise, we do not use antibiotics nor will we try and grow our pigs fast by using synthetic growth hormones.

 Our free-roaming pigs have plenty of space to root, enjoy green grass, warm sunshine, and fresh air.
 A happy, healthy life for them and very flavorful pork for you!
 Another benefit that makes pork such a great meat to purchase is that there are many cuts available that you simply can not get from beef or lamb.
 Our processor can help talk you through the various options.

 Here's a general breakdown of the available cuts, which will vary based on customer preference: